-The proposed operating budget represents a number of choices which were made by department heads, Constitutional Officers, the Deputy County Administrator, and the County Administrator given the revenue projections for FY2012-2013.
-While reductions are proposed, there are some expenditure increases and changes as well.
-In addition to increases to the School budget, some of the notable new and/or increased appropriations in the FY 2012-2013 budget are in the Department of General Properties, with the operational costs associated with new facilities which include the new Sheriff's Office, and the former Auto Auction site.
+The adopted operating budget represents a number of choices which were made by Department Heads, Constitutional Officers, Deputy County Administrator, County Administrator, and the Board of Supervisors given the revenue projections for FY2014-2015.
+In addition to increases to the School Division budget, some of the notable new and/or increased appropriations in the proposed FY 2014-2015 budget are in Public Safety, Department of Social Services, and the Department of Public Works (with the operational costs associated with new facilities).

-The original departmental expenditure requests were reduced through a series of reviews by department heads, Constitutional Officers, the Deputy County Administrator, and the County Administrator.
-The following information highlights a number of changes and/or funding decisions in this budget proposal:
+The original departmental expenditure requests were adjusted through a series of reviews by department heads, Constitutional Officers, the Finance Director, the County Administrator, and Board of Supervisors.
+The following information highlights a number of changes and/or funding decisions in the adopted FY2014-2015 budget: